KlaraHajdu/famous-person-ts/README.md

 It is built with React - Typescript, Redux toolkit, Bootstrap and styled components, using Firebase Realtime Database.

 ## Project status
 This project is a rewrite of a previous Javascript project: https://github.com/KlaraHajdu/famousperson.
 It is written in Typescript, using Redux Toolkit.
-The current iteration focuses on adding tests to the slices and further refactoring.

-The original JS app is deployed at: https://famous-person-guessing-game.web.app/
+The app is deployed at: https://famous-person-guessing-game.web.app/

 ## How to play the game